 Events guidelines for Fall 2020

-The following guidelines for events, effective July 7, 2020, are part of the Protect Purdue Plan and were developed to help ensure the health and safety of the campus community.
+The following guidelines for events, originally effective July 7, 2020, are part of the Protect Purdue Plan and were developed to help ensure the health and safety of the campus community.
 It is important to note that these guidelines may be modified as the COVID-19 situation and corresponding federal, state and local guidance continues to evolve.

 - All fall 2020 university-sponsored on-campus convocations will be canceled to prioritize space for learning and discovery activities, and to ensure campus capacity to follow the safest social distancing recommendations.